mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 > *"Silence!
 Question Lord Shadows again and you'll join the sacrifices.
 Now, is everyone clear on their assignments?"*

 **Knowledge Gained from Eavesdropping:**
-- Raven's Rest operation tomorrow night
+- Raven's Keep operation tomorrow night
 - Lord Shadows personally leading it
 - "First Component" is the target
 - Threats keep members in line through fear